FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 ### Tasting Notes on 3-21-2021:
 Bright acidity, strong sweetness, round finish (I think is caused by bitterness even though I can't directly taste it)

 14 grams in 30 grams out ground a bit finer.
-I pulled this shot a little shorter to get a brighter taste, strong sweetness, and minimal bitterness at the highest posssible strength at the cost of some extraction.
+I pulled this shot a little shorter to get a brighter taste, strong sweetness, and minimal bitterness at the highest possible strength at the cost of some extraction.
+It is a very tasty shot of espresso.
+I wish I has a cup small enough.